 - Create an FSA ID (Federal Student Aid Identification)

-- Begin the FAFSA application through one of the options below:
+- Begin the FAFSA application

 - Follow the prompts and answer all required questions.
 As you do this, be sure to: